muz1lee/muz1lee.github.io/personal_blog.md

     **Update**: This paper became 'on hold' one month after the results announcing,  due to a mistake on declaring conflicts of interests from one of my co-authors.

-    This is my first research experience and first accepeted paper, and it's a pity that "accepted" was withdrawn.
-But we are not shy away from responsibilities and I also learn a lesson from it :)
+    This is my first research experience and first accepted paper.
+It's a pity that "accepted" was withdrawn, but we are not shy away from responsibilities and I also learn a lesson from it :)

     I will provide supporing materials soon.